How Long Does An Accident Stay On Your Insurance Record?

 How Long Does an Accident Stay On Your Insurance Record?

-You can expect an at-fault accident to affect your insurance for three to five years.
+How long accidents stay on your insurance record greatly depends on the severity of the accident.
 Generally, the more severe the infraction, the longer it’s on your record.
-For instance, a serious offense like a hit-and-run or DUI could stay on your record for at least 10 years.
+For instance, a serious offense like a hit-and-run or DUI could stay on your record for at least 10 years, while more minor infractions may only affect your insurance for three to five years.

-This timeframe of effect is where your driving record and your insurance record differ.
-Even if you live in a state where points, accidents, or citations never fall off your record, like Montana, insurance companies don’t hold them against you forever.
+If you live in a state where points, accidents, or citations never fall off your record, like Montana, how long a car accident affects your insurance will be significantly shorter.
 If you’ve demonstrated safe driving in recent years, insurers won’t concern themselves with mistakes you may have made behind the wheel decades ago.

 When getting a car insurance quote, providers will almost always ask about recent tickets or accidents, and the cutoff is usually in the past five years.